How Much Does It Cost to Build a Shed?

 Q: How can I secure my shed?

-A: Ways to increase your shed’s security include improving its lock, replacing the door hinge or by fitting an alarm.
+A: Ways to increase your shed’s security include improving its lock, replacing the door hinge or fitting an alarm.

 Q: How often will I need to paint my wooden shed?